 As an employee of the University of North Texas, the following benefits are available to you:

 - life and ADD insurance

 - leave options

 Of note, the State of Texas does not have a personal income tax, so candidates should make note of how this benefit can potentially impact income positively.

-Review of applications will begin December 4, 2019 and continue until the position is filled.
+Review of applications will begin immediately and continue until the position is filled.
 To apply for this position please click on the Apply button, complete the brief application process, and upload your resume and position-specific cover letter.
 Nominations for this position may be emailed to Kendra E. Dane at email@example.com.
 Applicants needing reasonable accommodation to participate in the application process should contact Spelman Johnson at 413-529-2895.

 Visit the University of North Texas website at www.unt.edu